 To begin the procedure, you will be given a form of anesthesia to make you more calm and relaxed.
-Dr. Vanderburg will drill a small hole into the tooth to access the infected tissue and remove the damaged nerve and any debris inside the tooth.
+We then will drill a small hole into the tooth to access the infected tissue and remove the damaged nerve and any debris inside the tooth.

 Removing the infected pulp will relieve any pressure caused by the infected tooth.
 The tooth is then thoroughly cleaned and rid of any excess material.
 It is filled with a biologically-inert substance to prevent further decay.

 To strengthen a tooth after root canal therapy, we often recommend the placement of a dental crown to help support the structure of your tooth.
 Custom fit and color matched to your natural teeth, a dental crown fits around the tooth like a cap and will support the long term health of your tooth.